findleyr/mcp/internal/readme/README.src.md

 # MCP Go SDK

+**NOTE**: this is an example of extracting the MCP SDK out of golang.org/x/tools/internal/mcp.
+It is not a supported SDK.

 <!-- TODO: update pkgsite links here to point to the modelcontextprotocol
 module, once it exists. -->